Our investment

 Senegal |

-SMEs and MSMEs (Micro, Small & Medium Enterprises) will likely experience productivity from becoming digitally enabled.
-Employees of businesses that utilise the internet can increase productivity through faster speeds, which is likely to include mostly urban and large-scale businesses. |
+• SMEs and MSMEs (Micro, Small and Medium Enterprises) will likely experience increased productivity from becoming digitally enabled. • Employees of businesses that use the internet can increase productivity through faster speeds.
+This is likely to include mostly urban and large-scale businesses. |

 How much?